GlaIZier/linux-environment/README.md

 1. This role is not fully idempotent.
 This forcefully re-installs dotfiles, configs and also sdkman packages if their vesions are not specified.
 2. For Russia.
 If https://get.sdkman.io/ is unreachable, make sure you use proxy by, say, `export {http,https}_proxy="<server>"`.
 To unset `unset {http,https}_proxy` or reload the machine.
 3. Sometimes even with proxy enabled sdkman does not want to download packages (progress bar is not showing at all and the error about curl or a missing package occurs.
 No idea why this happens.
 Maybe switching from offline and online mode could help.
 Or remove `rm -rf ~/.sdkman` and reinstall sdkman
+4. On Ubuntu 18.04.2, you need to install git manually beforehand
 ## Installation
   1. [Install Ansible](http://docs.ansible.com/intro_installation.html).
   2. Clone this repository to your local drive.